BackofenLab/BrainDead/README.md

 ## Setup

-The recommended way for runnign BrainDead locally is via Conda.
+The recommended way for running BrainDead locally is via Conda.

 ### Installing miniconda